What type of rash or skin irritation do you have?

 Antibiotics can treat this kind of infection.

 How dangerous is cellulitis infection?
-If you think your rash could be cellulitis, visit your urgent care clinic for evaluation and treatment.
+If you think your rash could be cellulitis, visit an urgent care clinic for evaluation and treatment.

 Written by Sarah Thebarge, Physician Assistant